37cut/37cut.github.io/files/osu/readme.md

 ```

-Create a file called list.txt, and write all your mapset ids inside this file.
+Create a file called list.txt, and write all your beatmap ids inside this file.